Mreddy19/guidance-for-enterprise-mlopscdk-deployments/docs/started.rst

 Platform setup
 =========================================================

-To get started you will need and AWS account where this platform hasn't been installed previously.
+To get started you will need an AWS account where this platform hasn't been installed previously.
 Here are main steps :

-* :ref:`started:Deploy the Infrastructure`: you will need Admin privileges in your AWS account to deploy the infrastructure using CloudFormation.
+* :ref:`started:Deploy the Infrastructure`: you will need Admin privileges in your AWS account to deploy the infrastructure using CDK.
 The process takes approximately 1 hour and involves deployment of the necessary infrastructure.
 It is important to **configure SSO** as the roles during the infrastructure deployment need to be linked to users in your environment.
 This will depend on how SSO is set up in your organisation.
 * :ref:`started:Create a SageMaker Project`: The Data Science Admin logs to SageMaker Studio through AWS console and creates an isolated SageMaker Project for data science work.
 * :ref:`started:Create a SageMaker Studio User`: Data Science Admin logs into the AWS console to create a new SageMaker Studio user using `AWS Service Catalog <https://aws.amazon.com/servicecatalog/>`_ and links the new user to the project created in the previous step.
 * :ref:`started:Launch SageMaker Studio as Data Science User`: A Data Scientist logs into the AWS console, accesses SageMaker user to which they have access, launches a SageMaker Studio session and begins working on a data science project that was defined for them by the Data Science Admin in the previous step.